-While many children who have a parent with mental health and/or addiction issues do well, a proportion are vulnerable to a range of poor outcomes, including increased risk of developing wellbeing issues.
+Whilst many tamariki who have a parent with mental health and/or addiction issues affecting wellbeing do well, a proportion are vulnerable to such outcomes as an increased risk of developing their own wellbeing issues.

-This Project is led by Whāraurau in collaboration with the other workforce centres: Te Pou, Matua Raki, Abacus and Te Rau Ora.
+This project is led by Whāraurau in collaboration with the other workforce centres: Te Pou, Le Va, Abacus and Te Rau Ora.

 In the video Dr John Crawshaw Director of Mental Health at the MoH talks about the importance of taking a family/whānau focussed approach when working in mental health and addictions services.